ieb/victron-grafana-exporter/README.md

 * The MQTT plugin is hard to configure and has proven unreliable at sending metrics at all or at a reasonably low volume.
 * Needs some config to stop it spawning dbus daemons and not terminating connections properly
 * It seems ok for the default OS plugin, but might not be worth the resources

+As a result replaced by os_meter.py which produces the same output at lower overheads.
+Collection takes 0.1s for os stats, mostly reading from /proc filesystem.

 # Install